 Tobacco use (in any form)

 Other risk factors include achalasia Achalasia Achalasia is a neurogenic esophageal motility disorder characterized by impaired esophageal peristalsis and a lack of lower esophageal sphincter relaxation during swallowing.
-Symptoms are slowly... read more , human papillomavirus infection Human Papillomavirus (HPV) Infection Human papillomavirus (HPV) causes warts.
-Some types cause skin warts, and other types cause raised or flat genital warts (lesions of the skin or mucous membranes of the genitals).
-Infection... read more , lye ingestion (resulting in stricture), sclerotherapy, esophageal webs due to Plummer-Vinson syndrome Esophageal Web An esophageal web is a thin mucosal membrane that grows across the lumen of the upper esophagus and may cause dysphagia.
+Symptoms are slowly... read more , human papillomavirus infection Human Papillomavirus (HPV) Infection Human papillomavirus (HPV) infects epithelial cells.
+Most of the > 100 subtypes infect cutaneous epithelium and cause skin warts; some types infect mucosal epithelium and cause anogenital warts... read more , lye ingestion (resulting in stricture), sclerotherapy, esophageal webs due to Plummer-Vinson syndrome Esophageal Web An esophageal web is a thin mucosal membrane that grows across the lumen of the upper esophagus and may cause dysphagia.
 (See also Overview of Esophageal and Swallowing Disorders.)
 This image... read more , and irradiation of the esophagus.
 Genetic causes are unclear, but 50% of patients with tylosis (hyperkeratosis palmaris et plantaris), an autosomal dominant disorder, have esophageal cancer by age 45, and 95% have it by age 55.

 Squamous cell carcinoma of the esophagus reference